vimask/FlutterLeaning/README.md

 # FutterLeaning
-my repository to learn Futter
+my repository for learning Futter

 #startup_namer
 * Basic structure of a Flutter app.